-- Interfere with and/or compromise the learning and teaching environment of any school member; - Demonstrate academic dishonesty (cheating, plagiarism, etc); - Create an unsafe or dangerous learning environment; - Demonstrate a lack of caring for oneself, others and/or the school community; - Students shall not discriminate against others on the basis of race, colour, ancestry, place of origin, marital status, age, religion, sex or sexual orientation, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia (Section 7 and 8), nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds. - Reflect unkind acts, unkind words, or hurtful behaviours toward others; - Misuse of any forms of technology or communication (phones, computers, iPods/iPads, Gaming sites, Facebook, YouTube, or other social media); - Are physically violent or engaging in any event that ends in assault; - Tolerate physically violent or engaging in any event that ends in assault; - Tolerate physical acts of violence or harassment; - Act in a manner of retribution towards someone who reported unsafe or violent
+- Interfere with and/or compromise the learning and teaching environment of any school member; - Demonstrate academic dishonesty (cheating, plagiarism, etc); - Create an unsafe or dangerous learning environment; - Demonstrate a lack of caring for oneself, others and/or the school community; - Students shall not discriminate against others on the basis of indigenous identity, race, colour, ancestry, place of origin, marital status, age, religion, sex or sexual orientation, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia (Section 7 and 8), nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds. - Reflect unkind acts, unkind words, or hurtful behaviours toward others; - Misuse of any forms of technology or communication (phones, computers, iPods/iPads, Gaming sites, Facebook, YouTube, or other social media); - Are physically violent or engaging in any event that ends in assault; - Tolerate physically violent or engaging in any event that ends in assault; - Tolerate physical acts of violence or harassment; - Act in a manner of retribution towards someone who reported unsafe or violent incidents, such as: - O Possession or use of a weapon,

 1 Student Clothing: We recognize that clothing is an avenue of personal expression; however, students are not to wear articles of clothing that promote alcohol, drugs, overt sexuality, violence, intolerance or use inappropriate language.
 Schools are a place of work and students are expected to dress for a casual work setting.
 Students may be asked to replace or cover inappropriate attire.
-In the classroom, students are expected to follow teacher expectations regarding the wearing of hats.